yunyunwudal/researchlab/contact/index.md

 P.O.
 Box 15000 <br>
 Halifax, NS, Canada, B3H 4R2 <br>

----
-title: Join the Team
+### Join the Team

----
-We are not currently recruiting graduate and undergraduate students.
-If you are interested in joining, please send me your CV to email address: yunyun.wu@dal.ca.
+We are currently recruiting graduate and undergraduate students.
+If you are interested in joining, please e-mail your CV to Dr. Wu.
+Email address:
 {%
   include button.html
   type="email"